Prag8855/aab/content/guides/freelance-visa.md

 **Your documents must convince the Ausländerbehörde** that your business will work, and that you will make enough money to support yourself.

-**If you [apply online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait)**, use PDF files or photos.
-Don't use word documents or other file formats.[^37] If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
-You can also [mail your documents](/guides/mail-a-letter).
+**[When you send your application](#apply-for-permanent-residence)**, use PDF files or photos.
+Don't use word documents or other formats.
+If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
+You can also [mail your documents](/guides/mail-a-letter), but it's not better or faster.

-**If you [apply in person](/guides/berlin-auslanderbehorde-appointment#)**, bring everything.
-Some *Ausländerbehörde* employees look at every document.
-Some ignore half of them.
-You never know, so you must bring everything.
-Missing documents can delay your application by a few weeks.
-Print everything on A4 paper.
+**[When you go to your appointment](/guides/residence-permit#go-to-your-appointment)**, bring the documents that they ask for in your appointment confirmation.[^24] Print everything on A4 paper.
 Do not staple the pages together.
+Some case workers also ask for documents that you already sent.
+It's safer if you bring everything you have, including documents that you already sent.[^2]

 ### Two types of freelance visa